dkcwd/dkcwd-zf2-munee/README.md

 ### View Helpers ###

+The functionality provided by munee is accessed using view helpers in your ZF2 application view scripts.
+The most likely place you will use the CSS and Js view helpers is within your layout script for generating a correctly formatted link to aggregate all your css and javascript files.
+There are 3 view helpers:

++ MuneeCss($arrayOfCssFiles, $minify = true) for working with CSS files
++ MuneeImg($pathToImage, $resizeParams, $anyAdditionalHtmlAttibutes = null) for working with images
++ MunneJs($arrayOfJsFiles, $minify = true) for working with Js files

-**One Request For All CSS with auto minification**
+**MuneeCss: One Request For All CSS with auto minification**

 All CSS is automatically compiled through LESS and cached, there is nothing extra that you need to do.
-Any changes you make to your CSS, even LESS files you have `@import` will automatically recreate the cache invalidate the client side cache and force the browser to download the newest version.
+Any changes you make to your CSS, even LESS files you have `@import` will automatically recreate the cache then invalidate the client side cache and force the browser to download the newest version.

-In your view script call:
+Example usage: In your view script do

     echo $this->MuneeCss(array('/css/style.css', '/css/other-style.css'));
-to output a formatted request which will allow all css files specified to be handled and minified in one request, alternatively
+to output a formatted request which will allow all css files specified to be handled and minified in one request, alternatively you can do

 	echo $this->MuneeCss(array('/css/style.css', '/css/other-style.css'), false);
 for the same result but without minification.